dbarenholz/obsidian-plaintext/README.md

 # Plaintext for Obsidian

 This is an [Obisidan](https://obsidian.md) plugin that allows you to open _any_ file as plaintext.
 It has been developed for Obsidian **v0.13.14**, and tested on **Windows**.

 Honestly, as long as you can run any Obsidian version you can _probably_ run this plugin as well.
 The only requirements are that we can register extensions (this existed in v0.12.12 for instance), and that the `viewRegistry` exists, which I'm assuming has been there since the beginning of Obsidian.
 But, this is all speculation!

+## Usage

+Type your desired file formats into the extensions text field in the settings, then click outside of the text field and watch the magic happen.
+Since 0.2.0 by default you can no longer accidentally break other plugins with views.
+Of course, if you desire, they will be breakable.

-**NOTE: There are other plugins that allow you to edit specific files.
+**For any version BEFORE 0.2.0: There are other plugins that allow you to edit specific files.
 MAKE SURE TO NOT TYPE THEIR EXTENSIONS INTO THE SETTINGS FIELD FOR THIS PLUGIN.
 I cannot (yet) check for specific plugins that have their own view for a particular extension, and as such this plugin WILL overwrite the view, and break the other extension.
-If you do this by accident, open the plugin folder (`.obsidian/plugins/obsidian-plaintext/`), and remove from the `data.json` file the extensions that you typed by mistake.**
+If you do this by accident, open the plugin folder (`.obsidian/plugins/obsidian-plaintext/`), and remove from the `data.json` file the extensions that you typed by mistake.**~~

 ## Installing

 Interested in editing files in Obsidian?
 Great.
 Grab the latest release from the [releases](#) page, and copy `main.js` and `manifest.json` to `.obsidian/plugins/obsidian-plaintext/`.
 That's it!

-When approved, you can also install this through Obsidian by searching for **plaintext**.
+You can also install the plugin through Obsidian by searching for **plaintext**.

 ## Roadmap